brick/reflection/README.md

     {
         "require": {
-            "brick/reflection": "0.1.*"
+            "brick/reflection": "0.2.*"
         }
     }

 ## Requirements

-This library requires PHP 5.6 or HHVM.
+This library requires PHP 7.1 or later.
+For PHP 5.6 and PHP 7.0 compatibility, use version `0.1`.

 # Documentation